Jolak5/kanban-copy/todo-list/quiz_es6_webpack.md

-# Quiz - Review this week - ES6 & webpack
+# Quiz - Review this week - ES6 and webpack

 ## Learning objectives
-- Use ES6 syntax
+- Use ES6 syntax.
-- Use ES6 modules
+- Use ES6 modules.
-- Use callbacks and promises
+- Use callbacks and promises.
-- Use webpack
+- Use webpack.

 ### Estimated time: 0.5h